 Even though Utah is known to be high and dry there can always be contrasts in the weather that you will need to be aware of.
 Going for a vacation to Park City is one of the best favors you can do yourself but you will need to remember that is generally a cold area, you therefore need to know when the best time would be for you to visit and have the best Park City Ski experience.
-Being an area close to the arid Great Sal Lake Desert but next to the mountainous regions of the former mining city, Park City receives an average 60 inches of rain annually and more than 500 inches of snow which actually makes it one of the best Ski Weather available in the entire region.
+Being an area close to the arid Great Sal Lake Desert but next to the mountainous regions of the former mining city, Park City receives an average 60 inches of rain annually and more than 500 inches of snow which actually makes the Park City weather one of the best Ski Weather available in the entire region.

 The only area that is free of snow during winter is the Great Salt Lake Desert where the snow is basically some 60 or so inches per year.
 That means that driving to that part is not really advisable during winter as it were.
 You will remember that the Wasatch Mountains are very close to Park City and the general weather condition here is fairly cold and snowy especially during winter.
 The snow cover is known to last up until July in a few of the areas.
 In some of the areas snow arrives as early as October and stays on until May making the area a prime skiing area on the United Sates.